Tesla, Inc.: Vehicle sales

+Musk has stated he is against government subsidies but will take them if they are available.

+Sales have been negatively impacted by Musk's actions during the second Trump presidency.
+Tesla sales have decreased worldwide (the most in countries like France, Germany, the UK, Sweden, Norway, and the Netherlands) with his vocal support for far-right parties such as Reform UK and AfD in Germany along with his Nazi salute controversy leading to boycotts of his products and Tesla vehicles being nicknamed Swasticars.
+German sales fell 76% in February 2025 compared to February 2024.

+Tesla's shares dropped over 9 percent after its sales in the EU and UK declined by nearly half in January 2025, bringing its valuation below $1 trillion for the first time since November 2024.
+While European electric car sales surged, Tesla struggled against rising competition, particularly from Chinese automakers.
+In May 2025, it was reported that the company's sales in Europe declined every month since the start of the year, including in April where sales dropped 49 percent to 7,261 from 14,228 in April 2024.
+As of May 2025, the company has a 0.7 percent market share in Europe, down from 1.3 percent a year ago.

 Production and sales by quarter

 Tesla deliveries vary significantly by month due to regional issues such as availability of car carriers and registration.
 On March 9, 2020, the company produced its 1 millionth electric car, becoming the first auto manufacturer to achieve such a milestone.
 In the third quarter of 2021, Tesla sold its 2 millionth electric car, becoming the first auto manufacturer to achieve such a milestone.
+In the first quarter of 2023, the Model Y became the world's best-selling car, surpassing the Toyota Corolla.

 Finances

 For the fiscal (and calendar) year 2021, Tesla reported a net income of $5.52 billion.
 The annual revenue was $53.8 billion, an increase of 71% over the previous fiscal year.

 Of the revenue number in 2021, $314 million came from selling regulatory credits to other automakers to meet government pollution standards.
 That number has been a smaller percentage of revenue for multiple quarters.
-In Q1 2022, Tesla sold $679 million of regulatory carbon credits.

 Tesla ended 2021 with $17.6 billion of cash on hand, down $1.8 billion from the end of 2020.

-In February 2021, a 10-K filing revealed that Tesla had invested some $1.5 billion in the cryptocurrency Bitcoin, and the company indicated it would soon accept Bitcoin as a form of payment.
+In February 2021, a 10-K filing revealed that Tesla had invested some $1.5 billion in the cryptocurrency bitcoin, and the company indicated it would soon accept bitcoin as a form of payment.
 Critics then pointed out how investing in cryptocurrency can run counter to Tesla's environmental goals.
 Tesla made more profit from the 2021 investment than the profit from selling cars in 2020, due to the Bitcoin price increase after the investment was announced.

 The quarter ending June 2021 was the first time Tesla made a profit independent of Bitcoin and regulatory credits.